MaxKorbmacher/NormativeModels/README.md

 ```
 One model per cortical and subcortical region was trained.
 These models are sex-specific -- they were trained for males and females separately.

-Here, we provide a wrapper script (run_predictions.sh or run_parallel.sh) that loads the pre-trained models from a specified directory (you can download them to), applies them to a dataset (of your choice) based on the sex column, and saves the predictions in a new CSV file.
-It expects three arguments: the path to the model directory, the path to the new data CSV, and the path for the output CSV.
-The script checks for missing variables, handles errors, and generates predictions for each model, saving them in separate columns.
+Here, we provide different script leading you all the way from data processing to loading pre-trained models from a specified directory (you can download them to), applying them to a dataset (of your choice) based on the sex column, saving predictions and Z-scores into new CSV files.
+A detailed overview of scripts and how to use them can be found below.

 ## What are the moving parts?
 - stats2table_bash.sh and merge.py are to prepare the recon-all outputs